 BJP's Amit Malviya (Photo: @amitmalviya)

-"After consultation with my lawyers and seeking their advise, I have decided to file criminal and civil proceedings against 'The Wire.'
-Not only will I be setting the criminal process in motion but I will also sue them in civil court seeking damages as they forged documents with a view to malign and tarnish my reputation," Malviya said in a statement.
+"After consultation with my lawyers and seeking their advise, I have decided to file criminal and civil proceedings against 'The Wire'.
+Not only will I be setting the criminal process in motion, but I will also sue them in a civil court seeking damages as they forged documents with a view to malign and tarnish my reputation," Malviya had said in a statement.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)